emilier17/ShinyR_ATARI/README.md

 ## Setup

 If you haven't installed R yet, download the correct version for your OS [here](https://cloud.r-project.org/).
 R 4.4.0 is minimally required.
-[RStudio](https://posit.co/download/rstudio-desktop/) is optional, but offers a better interface.
+[RStudio](https://posit.co/download/rstudio-desktop/) is optional, but offers a nicer user interface.

 1. Clone the repository